Running/Jogging Trails and Tips

 From Wilderness Lodge the Fitness Trail/Bike Path to Fort Wilderness (described above) starts near the Marina.
 It is .75 miles each way to Pioneer Hall.
 For a longer route, complete the full campground loop and return to Wilderness Lodge for a total distance of 3.25 miles.

 During most of the year, but especially the spring and summer months, the trails and paths in the Fort Wilderness and Wilderness Lodge areas will have gnats and mosquitoes.
-They will be most present during the early morning and early evening hours – which of course are the prime running times.
+They will be most present during the early morning and early evening hours — which, of course, are the prime running times.
 Even so, these paths and trails are among the most pleasant for walking or running at any of the Disney World resorts.
 Because these areas are relatively well shaded, they can be suitable for use even during the hotter parts of the day, while other members of your party are either napping or enjoying the swimming pools.

 Caribbean Beach Resort

-Port Orleans Riverside/Port Orleans French Quarter
+Port Orleans — Riverside and Port Orleans — French Quarter

 The running path loops around the Riverside area as well as following the path that connects the two resorts.
 The Riverside loop follows the Sassagoula River and is 1.7 miles long.
 There is plenty of scenery to look at as you wind along past the Riverside Mill and look toward Ol’ Man Island in the middle of the river.
 The paths are wide and provide some shade along the way, though you’ll probably encounter congestion near the food court area.

-To extend the course, instead of crossing the bridge near Magnolia Bend, continue on towards Port Orleans French Quarter.
+To extend the course, instead of crossing the bridge near Magnolia Bend, continue on toward Port Orleans French Quarter.
 This pleasant path along the river will also afford a look at the picturesque grounds of the French Quarter section before it ends at a parking lot.
 The round trip from the bridge to the French Quarter and back will add an extra .7 miles.

 Old Key West Resort